Prometheus Explained: Breaking Down The Ending

 Ridley Scott's space-horror classic "Alien" doesn't exactly cry out for a prequel.
-The plot is pretty simple: the crew of a spaceship encounters a vicious alien that proceeds to kill most of them; it pretty much explains itself.
+The plot is pretty simple: The crew of a spaceship encounters a vicious alien that proceeds to kill most of them.
+It pretty much explains itself.
 So no one was quite prepared for the science fiction epic "Prometheus."
 Set decades before "Alien," it takes a detour to the dawn of humanity before recorded history.
-It's essentially Scott's "2001: A Space Odyssey": a visually stunning, epic space opera but replacing Stanley Kubrick's cold depiction of the vastness of space with squirm-inducing horror.
+It's essentially Scott's "2001: A Space Odyssey" – a visually stunning, epic space opera but replacing Stanley Kubrick's cold depiction of the vastness of space with squirm-inducing horror.

 A beautiful film with some committed performances, "Prometheus" won favorable reviews and made a decent return at the box office even though it's kind of confusing the first time through.
-Expanding the scope of the "Alien" franchise well beyond the continued human vs. xenomorph run-ins (and the non-canonical "Alien vs. Predator" movies), "Prometheus" contains big ideas about the origins of humanity, evolution, and faith that Scott had been mulling over for years before finally getting to make it.
+Expanding the scope of the "Alien" story well beyond the continued human vs. Xenomorph run-ins (and the non-canonical "Alien vs. Predator" movies), "Prometheus" contains big ideas about the origins of humanity, evolution, and faith that Scott had been mulling over for years before finally getting to make it.
 The result is as complex as a lecture and as opaque as a cave painting, but let's take a decoder ring to it as well as we can.
 This is the ending of "Prometheus" explained.

 Explaining the beginning

 "Prometheus" announces its epic intentions in the very first scene, with stunning cinematography of a lush deserted wilderness that we'll later learn is Earth.
-Wide, immaculate shots of the pre-historic landscape accompany Marc Streitenfeld's ethereal score, and we're introduced to our first member of the pale alien race affectionately known as "The Engineers."
+Wide, immaculate shots of the pre-historic landscape accompany Marc Streitenfeld's ethereal score, and we're introduced to our first member of the pale alien race affectionately known as "the Engineers."
 This mysterious being watches a spaceship depart in the clouds, and then drinks a mysterious black liquid from a metal cup.
-Immediately, he doubles over in pain and begins to disintegrate — the camera zooms in to show us his very DNA is dissolving, and then begins recombining as he plunges into a waterfall.
+Immediately, he doubles over in pain and begins to disintegrate — the camera zooms in to show us his very DNA is dissolving, and then it begins recombining as he plunges into a waterfall.

 Later it is suggested (based on how the DNA of an Engineer closely resembles human DNA), that this was the moment the Engineers essentially created humanity.
-In a similar way to the monolith from the famous opening scene of "2001: A Space Odyssey," which gives primates a kick-start in the evolution of consciousness, "Prometheus" posits that this humanoid alien race sent a lone member on a fateful mission to break himself down into the genetic building blocks that would eventually become modern humanity.
+In a similar way to the monolith from the all-time great opening scene of "2001: A Space Odyssey" gives primates a kick-start in the evolution of consciousness, "Prometheus" posits that this humanoid alien race sent a lone member on a fateful mission to break himself down into the genetic building blocks that would eventually become modern humanity.
 Why that process would take such a long detour into pre-hominids and australopithecines isn't entirely made clear, but the Engineers are shown to definitively be the creators of humanity.

-For engineers they seem to change plans a lot
+For engineers, they seem to change plans a lot

-If we are supposed to take the guesswork of lead archaeologist Elizabeth Shaw (Noomi Rapace) and captain of the Prometheus Janek (Idris Elba) at face value, we're left with a confusing picture of the Engineers and what their motivations ultimately were.
+If we are supposed to take the guesswork of lead archaeologist Elizabeth Shaw (Noomi Rapace) and captain of the Prometheus, Janek (Idris Elba), at face value, we're left with a confusing picture of the Engineers and what their motivations ultimately were.

-Some billions of years ago the Engineers sacrificed one of their own to create humanity, and then visited Earth several times to check in on them, somehow communicating to several primitive civilizations and leaving behind a star map to their base, which Shaw and Charlie Holloway (Logan Marshall-Green) discover in ancient cave paintings.
+Some billions of years ago, the Engineers sacrificed one of their own to create humanity, and then they visited Earth several times to check in on them, somehow communicating to several primitive civilizations and leaving behind a star map to their base, which Shaw and Charlie Holloway (Logan Marshall-Green) discover in ancient cave paintings.
 As such they initially appear to be benevolent creators, who gave birth to humanity and then left us an invitation to the stars.

-However, when the crew of the Prometheus arrives at LV-223 (the inelegant name given to the habitable moon in the system the star maps seemed to indicate), all they find is a base that seems more like a military installation than the Engineers' homeworld, and records that indicate they all died right before they returned to Earth to destroy humanity with several vials of a black-goo-based "weapon of mass destruction."
+However, when the crew of the Prometheus arrives at LV-223 (the inelegant name given to the habitable moon in the system the star maps seemed to indicate), all they find is a base that seems more like a military installation than the Engineers' homeworld and records that indicate they all died right before they returned to Earth to destroy humanity with several vials of a black goo-based "weapon of mass destruction."
 Why?
 If they found humanity to be unworthy, it would presumably have something to do with humanity's penchant for wanton destruction like mass war and genocide, so it seems a little hypocritical to decide to wipe us out.
 "Prometheus" can only hint at the answers to these questions, as the only living Engineer with a chance to speak in the movie goes on a murderous rampage instead.
 Typical.

 David's hidden agenda